pytorch/pytorch/docs/source/torch.compiler_troubleshooting.rst

 Bytecode generation errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible (though not common) for Dynamo to generate incorrect bytecode.
-This might be the case if you determine:
+Although uncommon, Dynamo may generate incorrect bytecode.
+This may occur if you determine the following:

 - Ablation reveals the error is happening at the TorchDynamo level
 - The error is not being emitted from TorchDynamo stack frames
-- The error looks more like a user error rather than a Dynamo error, or is a segfault
+- The error looks more like a user error rather than a Dynamo error, or is a segmentation fault
 - The error does not occur without ``torch.compile``

-Bytecode generation bugs are generally tricky to fix and we recommend just submitting an issue.
+Bytecode generation bugs are generally tricky to fix and we recommend submitting an issue instead of trying to fix those yourself.
 If you are interested in seeing the bytecode that Dynamo generates, you can use ``TORCH_LOGS=bytecode``.
 You can see a high-level overview on what bytecode Dynamo generates `here <https://docs.google.com/presentation/d/1tMZOoAoNKF32CAm1C-WfzdVVgoEvJ3lp/edit?usp=sharing&ouid=114922067987692817315&rtpof=true&sd=true>`__.